usfomicshub/usfomicshub.github.io/Workshops/Microbiome_Workshop_Materials/index.md

 ⬣ [Best Practices for Analyzing Microbiomes](https://www.nature.com/articles/s41579-018-0029-9.pdf) - This article discusses how all stages of conducting a microbiome study, from designing the experiment to collecting and storing the samples to obtaining insight from graphical displays of the sequence data, can substantially impact the result.

 ⬣ If you do not have R and RStudio installed already, you can follow these [instructions](https://github.com/usfomicshub/microbiome_workshop/raw/master/pre_course_materials/r_installation_instructions_062020.pdf) for both Mac and Windows.
 The R versions listed in the instructions might be outdated but the links are the correct.
-If you already have RStudio, make sure you're using R version 4.0.3 -- "Bunny-Wunnies Freak Out" by clicking on 'Global Options...' in the **Tools** tab.
+If you already have RStudio, make sure you're using R version 4.0.4  by clicking on 'Global Options...' in the **Tools** tab.
 The version is also stated in the first line of the console when you first open RStudio.
 If you are not using the most recent version, follow the previous installation instructions and restart R.

 If you have Windows, then a very easy way to update your R-version and packages is by simply running the following code in the RStudio console: